Vanille-N/website/data/treebor/src/protectors.md

   still `Reserved` at that point.
 When a protected `Reserved` encounters a foreign read, it must not allow future child writes until at least the end of this function call.
-We model this by adding a boolean flag `conflicted` to `Reserved` that is initially `true`, becomes `false` if the tag is protected while a foreign read occurs, and triggers UB if it is `false` while the tag is still protected if we try to perform a foreign write.
+We model this by adding a boolean flag `conflicted` to `Reserved` that is initially `false`, becomes `true` if the tag is protected while a foreign read occurs, and triggers UB if it is `true` while the tag is still protected if we try to perform a foreign write.

 > <span class="sbnote">